 Eco-design is a practice that has become unavoidable in all industrial fields: automotive, packaging, textile ... examples of new eco-designed products are not lacking.
 Eco-design consists of integrating the preservation of the environment at all stages of a product's life cycle, from the sourcing of raw materials to the end of life, through the manufacturing and distribution processes.

-The cosmetics industry is no exception and innovates in this field.
+The cosmetic industry is no exception and innovates in this field.
 The sourcing of ingredients occupies a central place in the eco-design approach and the use of natural and renewable ingredients has become essential.
 It is also a key argument in brand communication as consumers often associate naturality with safety.
 This craze for plant-based raw materials nevertheless has its limits since it increases the pressure on natural resources: the preservation of biodiversity has thus become a major concern for ingredient manufacturers.

 Eco-design in cosmetics also involves saving drinking water.
 According to a recent report by the World Resources Institute, 33 cities worldwide, with a total population of over 250 million, are currently experiencing severe water stress.
-By 2030, this population is expected to exceed 470 million.
+By 2030, this population is expected to exceed 470 million1.
 Overconsumption of drinking water for industrial purposes is no longer acceptable.